What Freezing Temperatures Can Do to Your Car

 4. Check the Battery and Solenoid for Voltage

-Sometimes, the problem is that either your battery or a connection in the starting system, is preventing the necessary current from reaching the starter motor.
-The engine won't crank when you turn the key to start the engine.
+Sometimes, the problem is that either your battery or a connection in the starting system is preventing the necessary current from reaching the starter motor.
+If so, your engine won't crank at all when you turn the key to start the engine.
+If this is happening:

 - Check that your battery has 12.4 volts or more.
 Measure battery voltage across the battery posts with your voltmeter.
 If you get less than 12.4 volts, you need to charge your battery.

 - On the starter solenoid, connect your voltmeter red lead to the S (starting) terminal, and the meter black lead to battery ground (-).
-You should get at least 12 volts when the ignition key is turn to start the engine; otherwise, there's a loose or corroded wire along the way in the ignition part of the starting circuit.
+You should get at least 12 volts when you turn the ignition key to start the engine; otherwise, there's a loose or corroded wire along the way in the ignition part of the starting circuit.

 - If everything seems fine at this point, it's a good idea to do a voltage drop test on the system.
-A starter-system voltage drop test will be more accurate and a faster way to find the part of the circuit with the fault, if your are suspecting a circuit problem in the starting system.
+A starter-system voltage-drop test is a more accurate and faster way to a fault in the circuit in the starting system.
 Don't forget to do a voltage-drop test on the ground side of the circuit as well.
 Many circuit problems are due to poor grounds.

 Check the charging system as well, if necessary.